-Cimzia is a systemic medication classified as a biologic used to treat people with moderate to severe plaque psoriasis.
+Cimzia is a systemic medication classified as a biologic used to treat people with moderate to severe plaque psoriasis who are candidates for systemic therapy or phototherapy.
 It was approved by the U.S. Food and Drug Administration (FDA) in May 2018 and is manufactured by UCB, Inc.

 What are the ingredients in Cimzia?